LibraMusic/LibraCore/README.md

 Libra is a new, open, and extensible music service.
 Libra does what you want, how you want.

-The current goal is to have LibraCore at a pre-releasable state by the end of March, 2025.
+The current goal is to release LibraCore v0.1.0 by the end of 2025.

 ## Setup Steps